MaddieBee/Udacity-Movie-Trailer-Website/README.md

-# ud036_StarterCode
-Source code for a Movie Trailer website.
+Read Me File Created By Madison Bold for the Udacity Movie Trailer Website Project.